 MAHASKA COUNTY BURN CREW

 We are a mixed group of professional wildlife personnel and outdoor enthusiasts.
 When we are on the fire line we are all volunteering our time for the betterment of habitat, while raising a few dollars to fund our youth and habitat programs in Mahaska County.
-In each of the past 3 years our team has logged over 600 volunteer hours and over 20 people have given time.

 Step 1: Contact Mahaska County Pheasants Forever to get on the list of burns to be done.
 It is never too early.
 The list fills quickly.